 - Susan Derwin, Director, UC Student Veterans Summer Writing Workshop

-Program: The program schedule includes daily workshops, group discussions, and story circles.
+Program: The program schedule includes daily meetings, group discussions, and story circles.
 Afternoons are devoted to writing and are a time of quiet work.
 The late afternoons are reserved for recreation: attending a yoga class to refresh mind and body, swimming and exercising, meditating, and strolling around the campus lagoon, labyrinth, and beach.
 Daily communal meals and evening gatherings afford time for conversation, friendship-building, and conviviality.

-2018 UC Student Veterans Writing Workshop Instructors:
+UC Student Veterans Writing Workshop Instructors:

 Susan Derwin is Professor of German and Comparative Literature at UCSB and Director of the Interdisciplinary Humanities Center (IHC).
 Her teaching and research concentrate on the relationship between testimonial narrative and healing.
 Since 2011 she has facilitated a university writing workshop for student veterans and military dependents.
 She has spoken nationally and internationally about the benefits of narrative-making for the social reintegration of returning soldiers.
 She helped create a UCSB student veterans writing column in a local journal run by UCSB undergraduates, and she is the editor of Instant Separation, a digital journal of military experience from the University of California.
 An interview with her focusing on her work with veterans was featured on UCSB’s Humanities and Fine Arts page.